CIRED/Res-IRF/documentation/source/variant_input_variables.md

 # Influence of input variables

+The model is fed with input variables parameterized as follows:
+* Population growth [^7ac6]: based on a projection from INSEE (2006) equivalent to an average annual growth rate of 0.3%/year over the period 2012-2050.
+* Growth in household income: extrapolates the average trend of 1.2%/year given by INSEE (see paragraph 2.3.1) uniformly across all income categories.
+* Energy prices: based on a scenario from ADEME using assumptions from the Directorate General for Energy and Climate (DGEC) and the European Commission (see Figure 15).
+The scenario used is equivalent to an average annual growth rate of fuel prices after tax of 1.42% for natural gas, 2.22% for fuel oil, 1.10% for electricity and 1.20% for fuel wood over the period.
+These lead to an average annual growth rate of the price index of 1.47%/year.

 The influence of technological progress, energy prices and aggregate household income is assessed by comparing the reference scenario to alternatives in which they are frozen one after the other.[^1]
 [^1]: Changing the order in which the variables are frozen has little impact, which suggests that non-linearities are